history-lab/pdf2mbox/index.md

+We're at a pre-release stage of development.
+You can monitor progress by watching [the repo](https://github.com/history-lab/pdf2mbox).

 ## motivation
 Archivists and others involved in creating email archives for historical and research purposes are the intended users of pdf2mbox.